Use a QR Code reader on a mobile device to add this person as a contact:Close

 I have been the BA (Hons) Television Production degree Level Co-ordinator for twelve years, and instrumental in course design and delivery, and played a key role in building Bournemouth’s reputation for being one of the most important centres for television and film education in the UK.
 In taking on the Global Engagement Lead role for our Department, I have been instrumental in forging partnerships with international universities.more

-- McDougall, J. and Sudbury, S., 2018.
+- Han, X., McDougall, J., Mott, C. and Sudbury, S., 2018.
 Hunger by the Sea: Partnerships in The Brave Third Space.
-International Journal of Students as Partners.
+International Journal for Students as Partners.

 - Sudbury, S., 2018.
 The Anthropologist.
 American Anthropologist, March 2018.